youngsuncompton/YSC/index.md

 Currently thinking about experience and interaction on the digital media team at The Museum of Modern Art (MoMA) as well as teaching communication design at the School of Visual Arts (SVA).

 Now accepting commissions for identities, ephemera, books, and websites.
-[Get in touch ☁︎ ](mailto:youngsuncompton@gmail.com)
+[Get&nbsp;in touch ☁︎ ](mailto:youngsuncompton@gmail.com)

 # Elsewhere and otherwise